serverless/blog/posts/2018-07-16-get-in-where-you-fit-in-inclusion-diversity-tech.md

 We are doing our best to ensure our group is well-rounded and that many types of people are present.
 We believe that our successes will be more impactful when we have a strong team that is empathetic, collaborative, and open to diverse ideas and opinions.
 We want to discuss uncomfortable issues and find solutions together.

 Just as people code in various languages to achieve the best results, we need to be open to learning and engaging with the multiple types of people that are underrepresented; you may be overlooking a great potential “language” that could open up your path to success and beyond.

+If diversity is something you're working on, [let's connect](https://www.linkedin.com/in/charmmie-hendon-5693b95/)!

 *All photos taken from the amazing [WOCintech](https://www.flickr.com/photos/wocintechchat/) project*